ytaki0801/PureLISP.sh/README.md

 * To use in education and research of basic LISP language processing

-* To use in ALL computer environments by using POSIX-conformant shell
+* To use in ALL computer environments by running on a POSIX-conformant shell

 ## LISP Specification

 * Built-in functions for conscell operation: cons, car, cdr, atom, eq and utility functions to define the evaluator

 * Special forms: quote, cond, lambda, def (to set values including lambda expressions in global environment)

 * S-expression input and output functions

 * Simple REPL

 ## Bugs and TODO